CorwinBurton/tower-demos/README.md

     3. Select the ssh credential already set up
     4. Enable privilege escalation
     5. Launch the job to show a list of updates
-5. Repeat showing the update playbook for just tag_DEV
+5. Repeat showing the update playbook for just tag_DEV, etc
     1. Limit to tag_DEV